geb/geb/doc/manual/src/chapters/070-javascript.md

 > It's a good idea to use `withNoAlert()` when doing something that _might_ raise an alert.
 If you don't, the browser is going to raise a real alert dialog and sit there waiting for someone to click it which means your test is going to hang.
 Using `withNoAlert()` prevents this.

+A side effect of the way that this is implemented is that we aren't able to definitively handle actions that cause the browser's actual page to change (e.g. clicking a link in the closure given to `withAlert()`/`withNoAlert()`).
+We can detect that the browser page did change, but we can't know if `alert()` did or did not get called before the page change.
+If a page change was detected the `withAlert()` method will return a literal `true` (whereas it would normally return the alert message), while the `withNoAlert()` will succeed.

 ### confirm()

 There are three methods that deal with `confirm()` dialogs: